quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 As described in {{Section 3.2 of RFC9000}}, a stream reset signal might be suppressed or withheld, and the same applies to a stream reset signal carried in a RESET_STREAM_AT frame.
 Similary, the Reliable Size of the RESET_STREAM_AT frame does not prevent a QUIC stack from delivering data beyond the specified offset to the receiving application.

 ## Multiple RESET_STREAM_AT / RESET_STREAM frames {#multiple-frames}

 The initiator MAY send multiple RESET_STREAM_AT frames for the same stream in order to reduce the Reliable Size.
 It MAY also send a RESET_STREAM frame, which is equivalent to sending a RESET_STREAM_AT frame with a Reliable Size of 0.
-When reducing the Reliable Size, the sender MUST retransmit the RESET_STREAM_AT frame carrying the smallest Reliable Size as well as stream data up to that size, until all acknowledgements for stream data and the RESET_STREAM_AT frame are received.
+When reducing the Reliable Size, the sender MUST retransmit the RESET_STREAM_AT frame carrying the smallest Reliable Size as well as stream data up to that size, until all acknowledgements for the stream data and the RESET_STREAM_AT frame are received.

-When sending multiple frames for the same stream, the initiator MUST NOT increase the Reliable Size.
+When sending multiple RESET_STREAM_AT and RESET_STREAM frames for the same stream, the initiator MUST NOT increase the Reliable Size.

 When receiving a RESET_STREAM_AT frame with a lower Reliable Size, the receiver only needs to deliver data up the lower Reliable Size to the application.
 It